wmitchell-cambria/API/README.md

 ## Configuration

+The CWDS API currently utilizes two persistent store:

+1. DB2 - CWDS CMS database
+2. Postgres - CWDS NS database

-The CWDS API requires the following environment variables:
+In order for the CWDS API successfully connect to the above databases the following environment variables are required to be set:

+- DB_NS_USER -- the CWDS NS database username
+- DB_NS_PASSWORD -- the CWDS NS database password
+- DB_NS_JDBC_URL -- the CWDS NS database URL in Java Database Connectivity format

-- DB_USER -- the database username
+- DB_CMS_USER -- the CWDS CMS database username
-- DB_PASSWORD -- the database password
+- DB_CMS_PASSWORD -- the CWDS CMS database password
-- DB_JDBC_URL -- the database URL in Java Database Connectivity format
+- DB_CMS_JDBC_URL -- the CWDS CMS database URL in Java Database Connectivity format
-- DB_SCHEMA -- the database schema the tables belong to.
+- DB_CMS_SCHEMA -- the CWDS CMS database schema the tables belong to.

 The Docker env-file option provides a convenient method to supply these variables.
 These instructions assume an env file called .env located in the current directory.
 The repository contains a sample env file called env.sample.